 2. Harvest hydrangea cuttings during fall.

-- The key to these hydrangea petals not wilting is to wait until they are slightly crispy feeling before cutting.
-This ensures they will dry on your wreath completely without wilting.
+The key to these hydrangea petals not wilting is to wait until the hydrangea flowers feel slightly crispy to the touch before cutting.
+This ensures the hydrangea petals will dry on your wreath with as little wilting as possible because the moisture has already been removed while on the branch.

 Learn more about how to dry hydrangeas so they don’t wilt HERE

-3. Cut hydrangea stems on an angle just under the flowers, leaving enough stem to work with.
+3. Cut each hydrangea stem on an angle, leaving enough stem length to polk inside the wreath form.

-- The longer stems to start with are better.
-You can clip as you go if you need them shorter.
+- Cutting longer stems to start is better.
+You can shorten the stems if you need to a you work with the flowers.

-4. One at a time, insert or attach the stems into or onto the wreath.
+4. One at a time, insert or attach the stems into or onto the wreath form you are using.

-- If your wreath isn’t textured like mine, you could use string, florist’s wire or hot glue to attach the stems to the wreath base.
+- If your wreath isn’t textured like mine, you could attach the flowers with string, florist’s wire or hot glue to attach the stems to the wreath base.

-- If using glue, I’d suggest to bypass the stems, and just glue the flowers.
+- If using glue, I’d suggest to bypass the stems, and just glue flowers previously separated from the stems.

-5. Keep adding hydrangea cuttings until it is full.
+5. Keep adding hydrangea cuttings or filler flowers until the wreath is filled in as desired.

 The finished hydrangea wreath!